alk831/redux-io/README.md

 socket.on('SEND_MESSAGE', (action, dispatchOnce) => {

-  socket.emit('$_RECEIVE_MESSAGE', {
+  /* Emitting an action to connected clients except sender. */ socket.emit('$_RECEIVE_MESSAGE', {
     type: '$_RECEIVE_MESSAGE',
     payload: action.payload
   });

+  /*
-  /* dispatchOnce allows to dispatch one action to the socket that has sent SEND_MESSAGE event */ dispatchOnce({ type: '$_MESSAGE_SUCCESS' });
+    We are allowed to dispatch one action to the sender using helper.
+    Obviously, dispatching more actions is available through emit.
+  */
+  dispatchOnce({ type: '$_MESSAGE_SUCCESS' });
 });